TOTAL COST OF OWNERSHIP CALCULATOR FOR BUSINESS-RUGGED DEVICES

 Conker has helped hundreds of companies build sound business cases by outlining the return they can deliver and assessing the true cost of owning rugged tablets and phones.

+The assumption that a product that breaks infrequently has a lower TCO is not always correct.
 To help you calculate and compare the Total Cost of Ownership (TCO) for your own business, we’ve built this handy calculator.
 Use it to determine the direct and indirect costs of a product over the duration of its serviceable lifetime.
 Here’s what it factors in:

-–Direct costs: Initial capital outlay, number of repairs and replacements, total repair cost
+- Direct costs: Initial capital outlay, number of repairs and replacements, total repair cost

-–Indirect costs: lost time while devices are repaired, replacement device cover, supplier bias to replace devices early, speed of service
+- Indirect costs: lost time while devices are repaired, replacement device cover, supplier bias to replace devices early, speed of service

-–3-year expected life service (the most common expected timeframe for a business computer)
+- 3-year expected life service (the most common expected timeframe for a business computer

-–Independent industry data: failure rates for rugged and non-rugged devices over 3-years
+- Independent industry data: failure rates for rugged and non-rugged devices over 3-years

 More about this Total Cost of Ownership calculator and comparison tool